 The United States military started administering the anthrax vaccine during the Gulf War to fight the risk of exposure to the rare anthrax disease, which can be weaponized.
-The anthrax vaccine, a mandatory immunization for service members until 2004, has been linked to dozens of adverse reactions and long-term side effects.
+The anthrax vaccine, a mandatory immunization for many service members, has been linked to dozens of adverse reactions and long-term side effects.

 Many military personnel and Veterans are now dealing with disabling conditions and adverse events that may be connected to the anthrax vaccine.
 If you suspect that you are dealing with symptoms linked to the anthrax vaccine, keep reading.
 This article provides valuable information about the long-term adverse effects of the anthrax vaccine on many Veterans’ well-being and the public health of Veterans.

 In addition, it’s important to note that many Veterans who suffer from the long-term effects of the anthrax vaccine can qualify for disability benefits.
 The effects of the anthrax vaccine, if linked to a current health condition, can be considered grounds for establishing a service-connected disability.
 If you have long-term health issues related to your service, you can file a claim with the VA to start receiving compensation for the health problems that the anthrax vaccine has caused you.
 All Veterans should be protected from the effects of this vaccine, regardless of its current status with the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).

 Many of us remember the distinct “burning arm” feeling of the vaccine.
 The other reported mild or moderate adverse reactions and health effects included:

 More serious adverse reactions can include: